Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Introduction

 The authors of \cite{APS} understood that, at $m\ll\lm$ and small $\mx$, the quarks $Q^i$ from $SU(\nd)$ cannot acquire heavy masses $\sim\lm$ in vacua with unbroken non-trivial $Z_{2N_c-N_F\geq 2}$ symmetry and remain light (i.e. with masses $\ll\lm$).
 But they argued then that a number of vacua with light (massless at $\mx\ra 0$) pure electric quarks at $m\gg\lm$, when evolved to $m\ll\lm$, have only light quarks with nonzero magnetic charges.
 And they considered this as a literal evidence that phases with light pure electrically and pure magnetically charged quarks are not different and can transform freely into each other by some unidentified mechanism.
-And they supposed that in vacua of the baryonic branch just this mysterious mechanism transformed at $m\ll\lm$ all light pure electric particles from $SU(\nd)$ into light pure magnetic ones.
-Remind that, as was shown later in \cite{GVY,SY3,MY} and described above, in vacua with light electric quarks at $m\gg\lm$, {\it these quarks do not literally transform by themselves into dyonic ones} at $m\ll\lm$.
+And they supposed that in vacua of the baryonic branch {\it just this mysterious mechanism transformed at $m\ll\lm$ all light pure electric particles from $SU(\nd)$ into light pure magnetic ones}.

+Remind that, as described above on the examples of vacua with spontaneously broken or trivial $Z_{2N_c-N_F}$ symmetry, even in such vacua at $m\ll\lm$ the electric quarks do not literally transform by themselves into light dyonic ones.
 The mechanism is different, see above.
-Therefore, we will consider in what follows that such mysterious mechanism which transforms literally at $m\ll\lm$ light electric quarks into magnetic ones does not exist really.~ \footnote{\, It is clear from \cite{SY1,SY2} that these authors also disagree with \cite{APS} at this point. } Our purpose in this paper is similar to \cite{SY1,SY2}, but we limit ourselves at $m\ll\lm$ only to vacua of baryonic branch with the non-trivial unbroken discrete $Z_{\bb\geq 2}$ symmetry.
+Therefore, we will consider in what follows that such mysterious mechanism which transforms literally at $m\ll\lm$ light electric quarks {\it in vacua with unbroken non-trivial $Z_{2N_c-N_F\geq 2}$ symmetry} into light magnetic (or dyonic) ones does not exist really.~ \footnote{\, It is clear from \cite{SY1,SY2} that these authors also disagree with pure magnetic $SU(\nd)$ quarks from \cite{APS}. } Our purpose in this paper is similar to \cite{SY1,SY2}, but we limit ourselves at $m\ll\lm$ only to vacua of baryonic branch with the non-trivial unbroken discrete $Z_{\bb\geq 2}$ symmetry.
 As will be seen from the text below, this $Z_{\bb}$ symmetry is strong enough and helps greatly.

 We introduce also the two following assumptions of general character.\,-